enoki-inc/aither/README.md

 ## 🚀 Installation

 ### Before starting, please make sure you have created a tailscale account and have docker and docker-compose installed on the machine you're hosting Aither on.
-You will also need to install a vnc viewer on the device within your tailscale network that you want to access aither with.
+You will also need to install a vnc viewer on the device within your tailscale network that you want to access Aither with.
 Tailscale: https://tailscale.com/ \
 Docker: https://docker-docs.netlify.app/install/ \
 Docker Compose: https://docker-docs.netlify.app/compose/install/ \